What’s a Children’s Services Council?

 What’s in it for my county?

-There is tremendous benefit to a county with its own Children’s Services Council.
-While the services offered and age groups served vary depending on the needs of the community, the primary focus is investing in prevention and early intervention programs.
-This reduces the need for more costly services later in life.
+A Children’s Services Council can benefit a county in many ways including maximizing local revenue, developing resources, ensuring fiscal and programmatic accountability of programs, and providing training and awareness for parents, service providers, community leaders and policy makers.
+While the services offered and age groups served vary depending on the needs of the community, the primary focus is investing in prevention and early intervention programs which reduces the need for more costly services later in life.